mschneiderwng/rift/README.md

 __Warning: This tool is not production ready!__

 I wanted a zfs replication tool which consists of many dedicate very small programs which do just as much as necessary with very few permissions.
 Especially, a compromised host should not be able to destroy backups on a remote.
+The goal is to have a well-tested small library where other tool can build upon.

 # Interface